 LVT 2010 r 2011 wh 2008 rosé Great address, a very dependable, good quality source of aperitif whites (note the Clairette de Bellegarde), rosés and structured, fruity reds.
 The grandfather of Nathalie Blanc founded the famous Parisian night-time restaurant (at least that is how I have always used it, even in morning time) Le Pied de Cochon, near the Market of Les Halles.

-LVT 2009 r Very good, drinkable wines.
-The Tradition is more straightforward and drinkable than the oaked Syrah wine, the Excellence
+LVT 2016 r 2014 wh Very good, drinkable wines, with an emhpasis on Syrah.
+The Tradition is more straightforward and drinkable than the oaked Syrah wine, the Excellence; the 2016 Tradition was a ***(*) wine, the Excellence 2015 a **** wine.

 LVT 2015 wh 2015 r A 30 hectare domaine which also offers country gîtes lodgings near the Camargue.
 The Rambier family also own the 60 hectare Domaine Haut Lirou at Pic Saint Loup.
 Stylish white.
 The red aims for overt clarity and easy drinking.